jaalto/project--shell-script-performance-and-portability/README.md

 # SHELL SCRIPT PERFORMANCE AND PORTABILITY

-How can you make shell scripts run faster?
+How can you make shell scripts portable and run faster?
-That's the question these test cases aim to answer.
+That are the questions these test cases aim to answer.

 The tests reflect results under Linux.
 The main focus is on the features found in